eiffel-community/eiffel-intelligence/wiki/docker.md

 to the docker command above.
 See the [application.properties](../src/main/resources/application.properties) file for all available/required properties.

-## Some info about all flags to this command
+## Some Info about Flags to This Command

 ### Eiffel Intelligence Spring Properties